A first day of Homeschool Party?

 With ‘dear future me’ letters.
 Just for fun.

-This year we’re buying a periodic table poster and a stringing up the numbers of Pi (well, obviously not ALL the numbers of Pi).
+Last year we’re bought a periodic table poster and a strung up the numbers of Pi (well, obviously not ALL the numbers of Pi).

 M & M games.

 This game always works.
 Take a red, tell me something about yesterday, take an orange, tell me something you do well, take a yellow, tell me something about your childhood, take a blue, tell me something you learned last week, take a brown, tell me something you can’t live without, take a green, tell me something you have watched or listened to lately.

 If anything spells fall, it’s PUMPKIN SPICE LATTE.

 …you did last summer list.
 An introductory writing project (and it’s a thing from school I loved, so we do it just for fun).